Henkoglobin/advent-of-code-2021/README.md

 # Advent of Code 2021

+[Advent of Code](https://adventofcode.com/2021) is a site that puts up two programming puzzles for each day leading up to Christmas.
+It's a nice way to enjoy some recreative coding, and I especially use it as a chance to use [lazylualinq](https://github.com/Henkoglobin/lazylualinq) productively, fixing bugs and adding missing functions in the meantime.

 ## Building and Running

 This project depends on a number of rocks; it's assumed that they are installed in the ./lib directory: